Powered by the Evidence-based Practice Centers

 The Agency for Healthcare Research and Quality (AHRQ) created the Evidence-based Practice Centers (EPCs) in 1997 to conduct evidence reports for the Effective Health Care (EHC) Program.
 In December 2019, the latest 5-year contracts were awarded to 9 EPCs.

 The EPCs are housed at universities, medical centers, and research institutions in the United States.
-The EPCs produce evidence reports on medications, devices, and other health care services for the EHC Program with the goal of helping consumers, health care professionals, and policymakers make informed and evidence-based health care decisions.
+The EPCs produce evidence reports on medications, devices, and other healthcare services for the EHC Program with the goal of helping consumers, healthcare professionals, and policymakers make informed and evidence-based healthcare decisions.

 Each EPC is made up of medical researchers from a broad range of clinical health and scientific backgrounds.
 The people who conduct research at the EPCs are medical doctors, pharmacy doctors, psychologists, physical therapists, and other medical specialists.
 In addition, they are also trained in different types of health research such as epidemiology, health services research, and organizational change research.